What we do

 Learn about our awards and prizes.

-Inspire literacy and creativity.
-The RSL’s Schools Outreach programme works to secure young people’s access to literature.
-We send Fellows into challenging 1)‘Challenging’ refers to schools in which more than 50% of pupils are considered deprived according to the Income Deprivation Affecting Children Index (IDACI) or in which GCSE results fall in the lowest third of the national distribution. state schools across the UK, providing their pupils with the opportunity to meet some of the country’s greatest writers.
+The RSL’s outreach programme works to secure young people’s access to literature.
+We produce resources to encourage and support young readers and writers, and send Fellows into state schools across the UK, providing students with the opportunity to meet some of the country’s greatest writers.

 Learn more about our education programme.